Info1-DanielBryanArnauDavid/TerrorSim/README.md

 ## Features
 - **Flight Simulation**: Input the basic parameters
 - **Collision Detection**: Detects collisions with terrain and other objects in the environment.
+- **File Export and Import**: Treat files and store them in formats like: .csv .txt .xml
+- **Google Earth Visualization**: Animation in Google Earth

 ## Usage